lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.sensor.rst

 .. data:: IOCTL_WAIT_ON_AUTO_FOCUS

    Used to wait on auto focus to finish after being triggered for the OV5640 FPC camera module.

+.. data:: IOCTL_SET_NIGHT_MODE

+   Used to turn night mode on or off on a sensor.
+Nightmode reduces the frame rate to increase exposure dynamically.

+.. data:: IOCTL_GET_NIGHT_MODE

+   Gets the current value of if night mode is enabled or disabled for your sensor.

 .. data:: IOCTL_LEPTON_GET_WIDTH